 We have advanced equipment for the assessment and treatment of cataracts, and for testing and treatment of Glaucoma.
-Medical treatment, laser therapy, and surgical procedures are all offered by our specialists.
+Our Boston patients will receive medical treatment, laser therapy, and surgical procedures are all offered by our specialists.

 What Patients Can Expect Prior to the Appointment